DiRAC-HPC/mi-benchmarking-public/README.md

 | DiRAC Memory Intensive (COSMA7) | 2x Intel Xeon Skylake Gold 5120, 512 GiB DDR4 | Mellanox EDR | Intel 2018; Intel MPI 2018 |
 | DiRAC DIaC (Peta4-Skylake) | 2x Intel Xeon Skylake Gold 6142, min.
 192 GiB DDR4 | Intel OPA | Intel 2018; Intel MPI 2018 |

-Output from benchmark runs can be found in the [results/](results/) subdirectory.
+Output from benchmark runs can be found in the `results/` subdirectory of the `EAGLE_25_strong_scaling` directory.

 #### Evaluating benchmark performance

 Each run produces a `timesteps_X.txt` file, where `X` denotes the number of threads used.
-To process the data run the python scripts provided in the [analysis/](analysis/) subdirectory on these timesteps files (instructions on how to do so are provided there also).
-These scripts add up the amount of time each timestep took as specified in the `timesteps_X.txt` files to compute total runtime and plot the results for a number of different thread counts.
-The analysis scripts have been run on the data produced, however it could be useful to run them again to compare your results to the ones presented here.
-The strong scaling plots by default compute results with respect to the number of threads.
-To compute values on a per node basis uncomment line 381 in `analysis/plot_strong_scaling_results.py`.
+Examples of how to extract and process the performance data can be found in the [analysis/](analysis/) subdirectory.

 ## Further information